pivotal/docs-tap/external-secrets/getting-started.hsb.md

 Starting with TAP 1.4.0, Tanzu Application Platform (TAP) repackages this open source Kubernetes operator into a Carvel bundle that ships with TAP releases.

-TAP's External Secrets package is BETA software.
+TAP's External Secrets package is ALPHA software and does not constitute an entire solution.
+Subsequent TAP releases will have a more comprehensive secret management solution.

 TAP 1.4.0 packages External Secrets Operator 0.6.1.

 ### Installing the External Secrets Operator